Halfway Houses in Bessemer, AL

 Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence - 65.8 miles from Bessemer, AL

-Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence is a halfway house in Alexander City, AL, 35010 zip code.
+Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence is a halfway house in Alexander City, Alabama, 35010 zip code.

 Address: 36 Franklin Street, Alexander City, AL 35010 in Tallapoosa County